 Osteoarthritis (OA) most often affects joints in the hand, knee, hip, and spine but can affect any joint.
-OA can occur in one joint or several.
+OA can occur in 1 joint or several.
 It often affect one side of the body more than the other.
 Some people have symptoms that get worse, while others have symptoms that stabilize.

 Hallmark symptoms of OA include: